mpievolbio-scicomp/cancer_sim/README.md

 Rule that allows only cells with empty neighbouring nodes to divide leads to predominantly peripheral growth of tumour and complete absence of dynamics in the centre.
 To make the system more realistic and allow for some degree of growth inside the tumour, we introduced a death process.
 Every time step, after all cells attempt their division, a number of random cells expires leaving their position free to host a new cancer cell.

+After the simulation, tumour can be sampled and number, or frequency of mutations quantified and visualized as hustogram of mutation frequencies.

 Simulation is written in Python and can be imported as Anaconda package.